salcc/Junction-2022/matching_model/README.md

 ## Matching model
-Meta-model containing:

- * Large pretrained embedding transformer mapping documents to latent space representations based on similarities
+Usage implementation based on a [Large pretrained embedding transformer](https://arxiv.org/abs/2004.05150) mapping documents to latent space representations [based on similarities](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)

- * User profile information

-The model is re-trained through a metric lerning approach based on a custom adaptation of a contrastive loss which considers user feedback and status tracking data.
+The key aspect is the fact that the model is re-trained with a metric lerning approach taking into consideration the feedback and status data that the application gathers from user's usage.

-The loss function is an adaptation of a contrastive loss for metric learning to the data we are able to extract through user application usage.
+The loss function is an adaptation of a contrastive loss considering the gathered data from the application.
 It is defined mathematically as follows (expression + decomposition):

 <img src="loss_def.png" alt="sdef" height="25" width="1500"/>